-If you are unable to meet the 1 June deadline (or in case you have submitted a thesis which is graded as insufficient) you will be offered another opportunity to submit your thesis by $\frac{1}{2}$ August $\frac{2021}{2}$.
-Meeting the 2^{nd} deadline might have possible financial consequences depending on local legislations of the degree awarding universities.
-It means you have no back-up option in case your thesis receives a fail.
-In that case reregistration incl. the respective costs will be necessary.
+If you are unable to meet the 1 June deadline (or in case you have submitted a thesis which is graded as insufficient) you will be offered another opportunity to submit your thesis by 1 August 2022.
+Meeting the 2nd deadline might have possible financial consequences depending on local legislations of the degree awarding universities.
+It means you have no back-up option in case your thesis receives a "fail".
+In that case, re-registration including the respective costs will be necessary.

-If you have been unable to meet the 2nd deadline or if your thesis has not received a passing grade after that deadline, you are requested to re-register at your first and second university for the next semester and in most cases this requires having to pay fees at both of your universities.
+If you have been unable to meet the 2nd deadline or if your thesis has not received a passing grade after that deadline, you are requested to re-register at your first and second university for the next semester and in most cases, this requires having to pay fees at both of your universities.
 Paying extension fees will NOT be done via the consortium secretariat at the University of Groningen but has to be arranged yourself with the first and second university respectively.
 You will receive an excel sheet with the respective regulations and fees in this respect in time.